thewooniverse/heroku-prod/CI-CD-testing.md

 ### Summary

 By setting up a separate remote for your staging app on Heroku, you can easily manage deployments to staging and production independently.
 This setup allows you to maintain a stable production environment while testing new features and changes in staging.

+# workflow
+Yes, the workflow you've outlined is a solid and standard approach for developing and deploying software, especially in a team environment.
+It incorporates best practices like feature branching, code review through pull requests, automated testing, and separate staging and production environments.
+Here's a breakdown of each step with some additional insights:

+### 1. Branching for Features or Staging
+Creating a new branch for each feature (`staging-feature` branch) or a general `staging` branch for integration is a good practice.
+It keeps the development work isolated from the stable codebase (`main` or `production` branch), allowing for parallel development without conflicts.

+### 2. Local Development and Testing
+Developing and doing preliminary tests locally ensures that you catch and fix many issues early in the development cycle, reducing the likelihood of introducing bugs to the shared codebase.

+### 3. Pushing to Staging Branch and Pull Requests
+Pushing your code to a `staging` branch on GitHub (or another version control system) and creating a Pull Request (PR) facilitates code review and collaboration.
+Automated tests running at this stage provide an additional layer of quality assurance.

+### 4. Deployment to Staging Environment
+Automated or manual deployment to a staging environment after merging the PR allows you to test the changes in an environment that closely mirrors production.
+This step is crucial for identifying any environment-specific issues that weren't caught during local development.

+### 5. Extensive Testing in Staging
+Performing thorough testing in the staging environment, including user acceptance testing (UAT), ensures that the new features or changes behave as expected.
+This step is vital for catching any remaining issues before they affect your production users.

+### 6. Merging into Main and Deployment to Production
+Once the changes have been validated in staging, creating a PR to merge them into the `main` or `production` branch is the final step before deployment.
+After the PR is reviewed and merged, the changes can be deployed to the production environment.
+Automatic deployments can be convenient, but ensure you have safeguards like manual approval steps for critical environments.

+### Additional Best Practices:
+- **Feature Flags**: Consider using feature flags for larger features.
+This allows you to merge code to production but keep it "turned off" until it's ready.
+- **Rollback Plan**: Always have a plan to quickly rollback changes in case of unexpected issues in production.
+- **Monitoring and Alerts**: Ensure you have proper monitoring and alerting in place for your production environment to quickly detect and respond to issues.

+This workflow emphasizes code quality, collaboration, and minimizing the risk of production incidents, making it a robust strategy for software development and deployment.